pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 **Save** if HP < 18

-Oddish Girl: Parlyz Heal immediately if Stun Spore hits
+Oddish Girl: [Parlyz Heal immediately if Stun Spore hits]
-- Oddish: Thrash x1-2 (or at 18-22 HP use: TB + Thrash, Potion if asleep below 6 HP)
+- Oddish: Thrash (or at 18-22 HP use: TB + Thrash, Potion if asleep below 6 HP)
-- Bulba: Thrash x1-2
+- Bulba: Thrash

 Use 2 Repels at some point after this fight and before the next fight